openwallet-foundation/credo-ts/demo/README.md

 ### Run the demo

-These are the steps for running the AFJ demo:
+These are the steps for running the Credo demo:

-Clone the AFJ git repository:
+Clone the Credo git repository:

 ```sh
 git clone https://github.com/hyperledger/aries-framework-javascript.git